Getting off the Hamster-Wheel of "Never Enough" by Tara Brach [5 min]

 Embracing the totality of who we are means having compassion for our difficult-to-accept aspects.
 What we're doing is pulling out the second dart talked about in Step Four: When we're angry, not getting angry at our anger; when we're afraid, not being afraid of our fear; when we're jealous or petty, not getting caught up in condemning ourselves.
 Of course you'll make mistakes, but you don't have to throw out the baby with the bathwater.
 With understanding and compassion, let yourself be just as you are.
 Forgive yourself as you'd forgive someone else who is trying to do the best they can.

 - from Awakening Joy: 10 Steps to Happiness by James Baraz & Shoshana Alexander

 One of the most satisfying feelings I know – and also one of the most growth-promoting experiences for the other person – comes from my appreciating this individual in the same way that I appreciate a sunset.
-People are just wonderful as sunsets if I can let them be.
+People are just as wonderful as sunsets if you can let them be.
 In fact, perhaps the reason we can truly appreciate a sunset is that we cannot control it.
 When I look at a sunset as I did the other evening, I don’t find myself saying, “Soften the orange a little on the right hand corner, and put a bit more purple along the base, and use a little more pink in the cloud color.”
 I don’t do that.
 I don’t try to control a sunset.
 I watch with awe as it unfolds.

 - Carl Rogers